Zeppelin LZ 112: Final bombing raid

 British RAF Major Egbert Cadbury was attending a charity concert at which his wife was performing when an RAF orderly found him.
 Cadbury drove back to the airfield, where he was informed that three Zeppelins had been reported about 50 mi to the north-east, and knowing there was only one aircraft available, an Airco DH.4, he grabbed his flying kit and ran for it, beating a rival pilot to the cockpit by a split-second.
 With Captain Robert Leckie in the rear gunner's seat, Cadbury climbed up to over 16000 ft by jettisoning his reserve fuel and some small bombs, where he saw three Zeppelins ahead and above him.
 He later recounted:

 At 22.20 we had climbed to 16,400 feet and I attacked the Zeppelin ahead slightly to the port so as to clear any obstruction that might be suspended from the airship.
 It was a most fascinating sight – awe inspiring – to see this enormous Zeppelin blotting the whole sky above one.
 The tracers ignited the escaping gas, the flames spreading rapidly and turning the airship into a fireball in less than a minute.
 The LZ 112 dived headlong into the clouds.
 It was one of the most terrifying sights I have ever seen to see this huge machine hurtling down with all those crew on board.

 Cadbury and Leckie, and another pilot Lieutenant Ralph Edmund Keys, then attacked and damaged another Zeppelin, which promptly turned tail and headed for home.
 All three received the Distinguished Flying Cross.

-These airmen, Cadbury & Leckie, had already shot down two Zeppelins: prior to LZ 112, Cadbury had downed L 21 and Leckie, L 22.
+These airmen, Cadbury and Leckie, had already shot down two Zeppelins: prior to LZ 112, Cadbury had downed L 21 and Leckie, L 22.